 - What about Funding a Roth IRA?
 You can save for retirement on an after-tax basis, grow the account on a tax-deferred basis, and potentially also build up an emergency reserve at the same time.
 If you get hit with a financial emergency that your other savings do not cover, you could pull the funds you initially contributed at any time.

 As you ponder how you might cope with a financial emergency, don't just consider where you'll turn for cash.
 Also look to keep your cost of living under control, including.

 - Aiming to keep your core living expenses at 50 percent of your pretax income or less.
 These core living expenses consist of things like mortgage or rent, consumer-debt payments, utilities and food.
 That means the other 50 percent would be going to items such as income taxes, monthly savings, vacations, eating out and entertainment.
 Presumably, if you lost your job, these other expenses would largely or entirely disappear—and you could get by on half of your old salary.

 - Raising the deductibles on your homeowner's and auto insurance and extending the waiting periods on your disability and long–term care policies.
-Thanks to your emergency fund, you now have the money to pay for financial mishaps, so presumably you don't need quite so much insurance coverage.
-The higher deductibles and longer waiting periods should lower your premiums.
-Indeed, with any luck, the savings on your insurance premiums will compensate for the low return you're earning on your emergency money.
+Thanks to your emergency fund, you will now have some money set aside to help pay for financial mishaps, so presumably you don't need quite so much insurance coverage.
+If you decide to keep the same insurance coverage amounts while you are unemployed or have only one income provider, you might consider discussing with your P&C insurance provider the advantages and disadvantages of temporarily increasing your deductibles to lower your premiums.
+Indeed, with any luck, the savings on your insurance premiums will compensate for lower returns you're earning on your emergency money.
 But be warned: If you have an insurance claim, your out–of–pocket cost will likely be greater.